GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/bunbury_busselton/swals/README.md

 * Scenarios like historical events [(see here)](../sources/like_historic/)
 * Random PTHA18 scenarios [(see here)](../sources/hazard/)

+The key codes are described below; consult comments in the code itself for further documentation.

+## Three versions of this model

-The tsunami model was setup to assume the Bunbury floodgate was open.
+1. The tsunami model was initially setup to assume the Bunbury floodgate was open.
 Notice the Bunbury floodgate is created in the folder [../breakwalls](../breakwalls), but it isn't added to the default list of breakwalls.
 Instead there is a parameter `logical, parameter :: close_bunbury_floodgate = .FALSE.` in [model_local_routines.f90](model_local_routines.f90) that determines if it is used.

-The key codes are described below; consult comments in the code itself for further documentation.
+2. Later (mid 2023) the model was re-run with the Bunbury floodgate closed, by setting the parameter `close_bunbury_floodgate=.true.`.

+3. Later (April 2024) the model was re-run with improved data near the Vasse diversion drain (breakwalls and elevation patches).
+A new parameter `logical, parameter :: include_elevation_updates_2024 = .TRUE.` was added to the code so this could be done in a backward compatible manner.
+For this model we had the Bunbury floodgate open.

 ## Hydrodynamic model setup and compilation